 On the lead:

 - Avoiding over-exercising and over-exertion is especially important whilst your puppy is growing.
-Over-exercising puppies can adversely impact upon their musculoskeletal development and this is of particular concern in large and giant breed puppies.
+Over-exercising puppies can affect bone and muscle development and this is of particular concern in large and giant breed puppies, e.g. Great Danes, Mastiffs etc.

 Off the lead (running freely):

 - When a puppy is off-lead in a safe environment such as your backyard or a designated dog park they may be allowed to run freely.
 In this situation they are generally able to regulate their own pace and the amount of exercise they receive because when they get tired, they can choose to sit down or lie down and rest before getting up again.
-When off the lead, it is important to avoid excessive ball or frisbee throwing and catching which may over-exercise your pup.
+When off the lead, it is important to avoid excessive ball throwing and catching which may over-exercise your pup.
+It is advisable to avoid encouraging your dog to leap into the air (e.g. Frisbee or high ball throwing) as they can land awkwardly risking damage to their spine and legs.

 You should avoid forced exercise such as: